 I was already resentful that he tended to think of the “mental illness” problems being solely on my side of the family.
-Yet, I swallowed back my smart-aleck retorts and managed to simply state: “Well, what about your uncle who takes four hours to wash his hands and shave?”
+Yet, I managed to simply state: “Well, what about your uncle who takes four hours to wash his hands and shave?”

 “Oh, well, yeah, there’s him.”

 “What about your grandmother, who checks the light switches fifteen times upon leaving a room?”

 “And your sibling, who just got diagnosed with ADHD?”